-"For lo!
-I haste to those remote abodes,

-Where the great parents, (sacred source of gods!)

-Ocean and Tethys their old empire keep,

 On the last limits of the land and deep.

 In their kind arms my tender years were past;

 What time old Saturn, from Olympus cast,

-Of upper heaven to Jove resign'd the reign,
+Of upper heaven to Jove resign'd the reign, 235

 Whelm'd under the huge mass of earth and main.

 For strife, I hear, has made the union cease,

 Which held so long that ancient pair in peace.

 What honour, and what love, shall I obtain,

-If I compose those fatal feuds again;
+If I compose those fatal feuds again; 240

 Once more their minds in mutual ties engage,

 And, what my youth has owed, repay their age!"

 She said.
 With awe divine, the queen of love

 Obey'd the sister and the wife of Jove;

-And from her fragrant breast the zone embraced,
+And from her fragrant breast the zone unbraced, 245

 With various skill and high embroidery graced.

 In this was every art, and every charm,

 To win the wisest, and the coldest warm:

 Fond love, the gentle vow, the gay desire,

-The kind deceit, the still-reviving fire,
+The kind deceit, the still-reviving fire, 250

-Persuasive speech, and the more persuasive sighs,
+Persuasive speech, and more persuasive sighs, 200

 Silence that spoke, and eloquence of eyes.

-This on her hand the Cyprian Goddess laid: "Take this, and with it all thy wish;" she said.
-With smiles she took the charm; and smiling press'd The powerful cestus to her snowy breast.
+This on her hand the Cyprian goddess laid:

+"Take this, and with it all thy wish;" she said.

+With smiles she took the charm; and smiling press'd 255

+The powerful cestus to her snowy breast.
+200

 Then Venus to the courts of Jove withdrew;

 Whilst from Olympus pleased Saturnia flew.

 O'er high Pieria thence her course she bore,

-O'er fair Emathia's ever-pleasing shore,
+O'er fair Emathia's ever-pleasing shore, 260

-O'er Hemus' hills with snows eternal crown'd;
+O'er Hemus' hills with snows eternal crown'd; 200

 Nor once her flying foot approach'd the ground.

 Then taking wing from Athos' lofty steep,

+Their carries will be the state of the state

 She speeds to Lemnos o'er the rolling deep,

 And seeks the cave of Death's half-brother, Sleep.
+265

-"Sweet pleasing Sleep!
+"Sweet pleasing sleep!
 (Saturnia thus began)

 Who spread'st thy empire o'er each god and man;

 If e'er obsequious to thy Juno's will,

 O power of slumbers! hear, and favour still.

-Shed thy soft dews on Jove's immortal eyes,
+Shed thy soft dews on Jove's immortal eyes, 270

 While sunk in love's entrancing joys he lies.

 A splendid footstool, and a throne, that shine

 With gold unfading, Somnus, shall be thine;

 The work of Vulcan; to indulge thy ease,

 When wine and feasts thy golden humours please."
+275

-"Imperial dame (the balmy power replies), Great Saturn's heir, and empress of the skies!
-O'er other gods I spread my easy chain; The sire of all, old Ocean, owns my reign.
+"Imperial dame (the balmy power replies),

+Great Saturn's heir, and empress of the skies!

+O'er other gods I spread my easy chain;

+The sire of all, old Ocean, owns my reign,

 And his hush'd waves lie silent on the main.
-But how, unbidden, shall I dare to steep Jove's awful temples in the dew of sleep?
-Long since, too venturous, at thy bold command, On those eternal lids I laid my hand; What time, deserting Ilion's wasted plain, His conquering son, Alcides, plough'd the main.
-When lo! the deeps arise, the tempests roar, And drive the hero to the Coan shore: Great Jove, awaking, shook the blest abodes With rising wrath, and tumbled gods on gods; Me chief he sought, and from the realms on high Had hurl'd indignant to the nether sky, But gentle Night, to whom I fled for aid, (The friend of earth and heaven,) her wings display'd; Impower'd the wrath of gods and men to tame, Even Jove revered the venerable dame."
+280

+But how, unbidden, shall I dare to steep

+Jove's awful temples in the dew of sleep?

+Long since, too venturous, at thy bold command,

+On those eternal lids I laid my hand;

+What time, deserting Ilion's wasted plain, 285

+His conquering son, Alcides, plough'd the main.

+When lo! the deeps arise, the tempests roar,

+And drive the hero to the Coan shore:

+Great Jove, awaking, shook the blest abodes

+With rising wrath, and tumbled gods on gods; 290

+Me chief he sought, and from the realms on high

+Had hurl'd indignant to the nether sky,

+But gentle Night, to whom I fled for aid,

+(The friend of earth and heaven) her wings display'd;

+Impower'd the wrath of gods and men to tame, 295